What is Hyperlocal Marketing for Your Law Firm?

 Defining 'Hyperlocal'

-There's no single definition for the term "hyperlocal," but there are some concrete ideas of what the term involves.
+While there is no single definition for the term, there are concrete ideas of what hyperlocal marketing involves.
 An article in the Small Business Chronicle explains hyperlocal is often used as "a buzzword" to refer to geographically nice marketing.
 What that marketing involves can vary depending on the needs of the blogger.
 Hyperlocal marketing may be "a marketing campaign targeted to a certain region . . . or to a more specific target audience, such as shoppers in a certain city or within a certain distance from a business."

-Similarly, an article from WordStream defines hyperlocal marketing as a "process of targeting prospective customers in a highly specific, geographically restricted area, sometimes just a few blocks or streets, often to target people conducting 'near me' searches on their mobile device."
+Similarly, an article from WordStream offers a clear definition.
+Hyperlocal marketing is the process of targeting prospective customers in a highly specific, geographically restricted area, sometimes just a few blocks or streets, often to target people conducting 'near me' searches on their mobile device.

 Hyperlocal marketing can help businesses reach 70% of their target audience within a 5-mile radius.